jakemdrew/FooTable.Editable/README.md

 <h3>processCommand(target, command)</h3>

 * <strong>target</strong> - The DOM element generating the command.
-The target detemines what record / row in the table data has changed.
+The target detemines what record / row / cell / button in the table data has triggered the command.
 The target also determines what record / row will be impacted by any server responses.
 * <strong>command</strong> - Valid commands are "Load","Add","Update", and "Delete".
 These commands determine what required data is packaged in the updateRecord and sent to the server.

 <strong>The processCommand() function generates a command from the client that:</strong>